Why I Avoid Non-Stick Pans and Cookware

 I prefer using cast iron, stainless steel and glass.
 Readily available, durable and much more affordable than the fancy “green cookware” alternatives, appliances made from these materials have proven their reliability time and again.

 - Cast Iron – safe, durable and easy to clean.
 What’s not to like?
-Cast iron cookware brings you as close to non-stick as you can get without dangerous chemical admixtures.
+Cast iron pans brings you as close to non-stick pans as you can get without dangerous chemical admixtures.

 It’s not just about what cookware you use, it’s also about how you maintain it!